DETAILED ACTION

 A “cell line” means that the cells are in culture.
 Merely taking the cells out of their natural state and putting them in culture does not structurally change the cells as they are the same genotype and phenotype.
 Further, placing the cells in culture on its own does nothing to improve a technology, effect a particular treatment, or implement with a particular device to provide a meaningful limitation on the judicial exception.
 Therefore, recitation of a “cell line” does not integrate into a judicial exception.

-The recitation of “dimethylmonothioarsinic acid-induced malignantly transformed” is a product-by-process limitation.
+These are product-by-process limitations.
 Product-by process claims are not limited by the manipulation of the recited steps, only the structure implied by the steps (see MPEP 2113).
 The structure implied by the dimethylmonothioarsinic acid-induction is malignant transformation of the cells, which means that the resulting cells are malignant (cancer) cells.
-As claimed, these cells are not markedly different from the naturally occurring malignant human keratinocytes evidenced by Nagarajan or Martinez above.
+As stated above, these would be not markedly different than cells that had been naturally exposed to arsenic.

-Therefore, because it is the structure of the product that is limiting, and not how it is made, the process of making (“dimethylmonothioarsinic acid-induced malignantly transformed”) does not result in a structural difference and does not integrate the claims into a practical application.
+Therefore, because it is the structure of the product that is limiting, and not how it is made, the process of making (the recited elements above of “dimethylmonothioarsinic acid-induced malignantly transformed,” “line is exposed and incubated in a medium containing 0.5-1.0 μM dimethylmonothioarsinic acid” and “is adapted for studying a carcinogenic mechanism of dimethylmonothioarsinic acid and screening or evaluating drugs for treating cancers caused by inorganic arsenic”) does not result in a structural difference and does not integrate the claims into a practical application.

 “deposited in China General Microbiological Culture Collection Center (CGMCC, Address: Building #3, NO. 1 Beichen West Road, Chaoyang District, Beijing) under CGMCC Accession No. 21419 on December 30, 2020”